Skip to content Skip to footer navigation

 Price: $330

-The NutriBullet Smart Touch Blender Combo allows you to switch between single-serve cups and a larger blender jug for the times you want to make big batches.
-It also has a touchscreen control panel where you can operate the blender manually or through preprogrammed settings.
+The NutriBullet Smart Touch Blender Combo is classified as a high performance blender and allows you to switch between single-serve cups and a larger blender jug for the times you want to make big batches.
+It also has a touchscreen control panel where you can operate the blender manually or through pre programmed settings.

-It performed excellently across the majority of our tests – blending soft food, crushing ice, chopping carrots, making a green smoothie, dry milling nuts and parmesan cheese all produced excellent results.
+It received excellent scores across the majority of our tests – blending soft food, crushing ice, chopping carrots, making a green smoothie, strawberry sorbet, dry milling nuts and parmesan cheese.
 It performed only OK in our kale test and for making nut butter.
 It's also very noisy when using the high speed setting.

 nutribullet_blender_combo_1200